Drishyam 2: Plot

-Six years later

-Georgekutty, Rani, Anju, and Anu are now leading a more prosperous life.
-Georgekutty is the owner of a successful movie theatre and yearns to produce his own film despite Rani's objections.
-He is in frequent contact with Vinayachandran, a prominent screenwriter, to prepare the screenplay for his film.
-Anju, on the other hand, suffers from epilepsy and PTSD a result of her fears of being arrested for her role in Varun's murder.
-To Rani's chagrin, a number of locals have resorted to spreading rumors about Anju having "venereal connections" with Varun.
-Rani's only source of solace is her friendly neighbor Saritha – a government clerk, who is often abused by her alcoholic husband, Sabu – a real estate broker.
+In 2019, Georgekutty, Rani, Anju, and Anu are now leading a more prosperous life.
+Georgekutty is the owner of a movie theatre and yearns to produce his own film despite Rani's objections.
+He is in frequent contact with a prominent screenwriter named Vinayachandran to prepare the screenplay for his film.
+His eldest daughter, Anju, has epilepsy and PTSD, the latter a result of her involvement in Varun's murder.
+To Rani's chagrin, the locals have resorted to spreading rumors about Anju having "venereal connections", STD from Varun.
+Rani's only source of solace is her friendly neighbor Saritha, a government clerk, who is often abused by her alcoholic husband Sabu, a real estate broker.

 The Kerala Police has been humiliated in their inability to decipher the truth behind Varun's case.
-Meanwhile, Georgekutty has an encounter with Varun's father Mr. Prabhakar, who vainly begs the former to disclose the location of his son's remains.
-Meanwhile, Anu comes home for spring break and invites her friends despite Rani's objections.
-With Georgekutty remaining aloof to her concerns, Rani spends more time with Saritha, and on one occasion, inadvertently blurts on the truth about her family's complicity in Varun's death.
-Unbeknownst to her, Saritha and Sabu are actually married undercover cops, assigned by IGP Thomas Bastin, who is a close friend and colleague of Geetha.
+Meanwhile, Georgekutty has an encounter with Varun's father Prabhakar, who vainly begs Georgekutty to disclose the location of his son's remains.
+Meanwhile, Anu comes home for spring break and invites her friends, despite Rani's objections.
+With Georgekutty remaining aloof to her concerns, Rani spends more time with Saritha, and inadvertently blurts out the truth about her family's involvement in Varun's death.
+Unbeknownst to her, Saritha and Sabu are married undercover cops, assigned by Inspector-general of police Thomas Bastin, a close friend and colleague of Geetha.

 Meanwhile, Jose is released from prison.
-After struggling to make amends with his now-estranged family, he seeks to find employment.
+After struggling to make amends with his now-estranged family, he yearns to find employment.
 While coming to know that Georgekutty’s case is still ongoing, he recollects Georgekutty's presence at the police station which was under construction.
-Realizing that Georgekutty was indeed complicit in the murder, he tips Bastin – who later summons Geetha and Prabhakar from the U.S.A.
+Realizing that Georgekutty was indeed complicit in the murder, he tips Thomas, who summons Geetha and Prabhakar from the USA.
 After the trio bribes him with a sum of Rs.
-500,000, Jose reveals Georgekutty's presence at the then-unfinished police station on the night of August 3.
-Armed with Jose's revelations, the authorities raid the police station, eventually unearthing a human skeleton.
-Concurrently, Georgekutty, having noticed the events through his CCTV cameras (which he had set up around the police station), seemingly gives up.
-Armed with the discovery of the human remains, Bastin, Geetha, and Prabhakar summons Georgekutty's family for an informal interrogation.
-Georgekutty, Rani, Anu and Anju manage to maintain their alibi.
-However, Geetha reveals a voice-recording of Rani's earlier confession to Saritha; the police had bugged the family residence earlier.
-Having exposed the family, Geetha turns to question Anju, resulting in the latter having another epileptic fit.
-Distraught, Georgekutty falsely confesses that he was the culprit in Varun's murder.
-With the police satisfied, the family is released and Georgekutty ends up being arrested, although Geetha isn't satisfied as she demands that Georgekutty's family be punished as well.
+500,000, Jose discloses Georgekutty's presence at the police station that night.
+Armed with Jose's revelations, the police station is raided, and a human skeleton is unearthed.
+Concurrently, Georgekutty, having learned of the events through his CCTV cameras (which he had installed throughout the police station), surrenders himself.
+Thomas, Geetha, and Prabhakar summon Georgekutty's family for questioning.
+Georgekutty, Rani, Anu and Anju maintain their alibis, but Geetha reveals a voice-recording of Rani's earlier confession to Saritha; she had bugged the family residence earlier.
+Having exposed the family, Geetha questions Anju, causing the latter to have a seizure.
+Distraught, Georgekutty falsely confesses to Thomas for murdering Varun and ends up being arrested.
+However, Geetha isn't satisfied and demands that Georgekutty's family be punished too.